usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Wide Awake_, by Mechatok
+- _A Danger to Ourselves_, by Lucrecia Dalt
 - _Friend_, by james K
 - _The Maiden_, by The Sound Of Animals Fighting
-- _A Danger to Ourselves_, by Lucrecia Dalt

 </details>